Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Higher Dimensional Model: topology plus geometric discrepancy

-In a more general model, we may consider the underlying strings to be $\mathcal{U}_1 \times \mathcal{U}_2 \dots \times \mathcal{U}_d$ where $d$ denotes the dimension.
-In other words, each language consists of countable number of strings which are $d$-tuples in $\mathcal{U}_1 \times \mathcal{U}_2 \dots \times \mathcal{U}_d$.
+We now turn from intervals to boxes.
+The one-dimensional results show that Banach density exposes a topological layer of the breadth problem.
+In dimensions \(d\ge2\), a second layer appears: even when the target language is known in advance, rectangular windows cannot always be uniformly balanced. \textbf{Thus higher dimensions introduce a genuinely geometric barrier, separate from the learning/topological one.}

+We now formalize the higher-dimensional setting.
+Suppose the strings under consideration are embedded as a countable set of points in \(\mathbb R^d\).
 We can think of this $d$-dimensional space as corresponding to an embedding of the strings in an underlying space, in the way that language models standardly start from a $d$-dimensional embedding of the set of strings \cite{mikolov2013word2vec,pennington2014glove,pereira1993distributional}.

+Since our density notions count strings inside windows, rather than measuring ambient volume, as discussed in Subsection \ref{subsec:introbanach}, the relevant structure of this embedding is the coordinate-window structure: for each axis-parallel rectangle, which strings lie inside it?

+We work with the discrete version of this structure.
+In each coordinate, assume that these coordinate value sets are discrete, this maps the embedded strings to a subset of \(\mathbb Z^d\), and it preserves exactly the incidence relation with axis-parallel windows.
+Hence the lower Banach-density question over coordinate windows in the original embedding is exactly the lower Banach-density question over axis-parallel rectangles in \(\mathbb Z^d\).